ethereum/go-ethereum/docs/_interface/pruning.md

 ## How pruning works

-Pruning uses snapshots of the state database as an acceleration structure to determine which nodes in the state trie can be kept and which ones are stale and can be discarded.
-Geth rebuilds the state trie from a stored snapshot that is older than 128 blocks, discarding any data that isn't part of the snapshot window (the sequence of blocks between the snapshot and head).
+Pruning uses snapshots of the state database as an indicator to determine which nodes in the state trie can be kept and which ones are stale and can be discarded.
+Geth identifies the target state trie based on a stored snapshot layer which has at least 128 block confirmations on top(for surviving reorgs) data that isn't part of the target state trie or genesis state.

 Geth prunes the database in three stages:

-1) Iterating state snapshot: Geth iterates through states, starting at the most recent snapshot, to identify stale trie nodes.
+1) Iterating state snapshot: Geth iterates the bottom-most snapshot layer and constructs a bloom filter set for identifying the target trie nodes. to identify stale trie nodes.
-2) Pruning state data: Geth deletes stale trie nodes from the database.
+2) Pruning state data: Geth deletes stale trie nodes from the database which are not in the bloom filter set.
 3) Compacting database: Geth tidies up the new database to reclaim free space.

 There may be a period of >1 hour during the Compacting Database stage with no log messages at all.